sonyamamurin/sonyamamurin.github.io/about.md

 title: About
 navigation_weight: 3
 ---
-Aspiring architect - year four at Lund University, School of Architecture
+Aspiring architect - year four at Lund University, School of Architecture.

 Living with friends and cat in Malmö.